The Queensland Government’s amendments to the Building and Construction Industry Payments Act 2004 (BCIPA) commenced on Monday, 15th December 2014.

 What is the role of Adjudicate Today?

-Adjudicate Today will continue trading in Queensland but in a vastly different role.
-We will act as agents for adjudicators and be the conduit of information between parties and the adjudicator nominated by government to decide the dispute.
+Adjudicate Today continues to trade in Queensland but in a vastly different role.
+We act as agents for adjudicators and are the conduit of information between parties and the adjudicator nominated by government to decide the dispute.

 Because of the operation of the amendments, the advice, flowcharts and forms previously provided at this site have been removed.
 We hope that future changes will be made to BCIPA which will permit Adjudicate Today to restore the information which was previously available.
 The phone number for the Queensland Adjudication Registrar is 13 93 33 (Australia Wide).
 The website is www.qbcc.qld.gov.au.